SofaDefrost/SoftRobots.DesignOptimization/README.md

 # Examples <a name="examples"></a>

+## Gmsh Tutorial for Parametric Construction of a Deformable Pawn with Accordion Structure and Cavity

 ## Design Optimization of a Sensorized Finger <a name="sensorizedfinger"></a>
 The Sensorized Finger is a cable actuated soft finger with pneumatic chambers located at the joints.
 This chambers are used as sensors.
 The measurement of their volume change enables finding the Sensorized Finger actuation state through inverse modeling.
 The robot parameterization as well as our results are described in this [article](https://arxiv.org/pdf/2304.07260.pdf).
 We also provide scripts for automatic mold generation for manufacturing any optimized robot.